Writing Studies M.A.

 Thesis Completion

 Refer to the thesis checklist for help with this process.
-You will also need to complete a title page for your thesis (see form below).
-If you choose to have a personal copy bound, you must fill out the bindery form (see form below).
+You will also need to complete a title page and get the required signatures for your thesis.

 Thesis Title Page Template: Assists you in creating your title page for the finished project.
 This page will require the director's signature as well as your mentor’s signature.

 One paper copy should be submitted to the English department for inclusion in their collection.
-The copy should be three-hole punched.
+The copy should be three-hole punched and single-sided.
+Make sure to include the title page with signatures.
 The department will provide a binder for the display cabinet.

 Questions?
 Contact Heather Foster at hfoster@sju.edu.